 Despite a number of measures in place to contain energy demand, further efforts are needed to improve energy efficiency, especially for residential buildings and district heating systems.
 Final energy consumption in Poland was 75,2 Mtoe in 2021, and it has mostly been on the rise throughout the last decade (see Annex 6).
 Currently, more than half of the energy demand of residential buildings for heating is satisfied by coal, either through direct use or indirectly in district heating.
 However, residential buildings remain largely energy inefficient, contributing to higher investment needs compared to other EU countries.
-Additionally, the district-heating sector requires targeted reforms and steppedinvestments to accelerate its un decarbonisation and to ensure its long-term financial viability.
+Additionally, the district-heating sector requires targeted reforms and steppedinvestments to accelerate decarbonisation and to ensure its long-term financial viability.
 On the positive side, because of the rise in energy prices, heat-pump sales have increased substantially in recent months, making Poland one of the EU's fastest growing markets for heat pumps.
 The RRP and the 2021-2027 cohesion-policy programmes include a broad range of measures to improve energy efficiency in: (i) selected economic sectors; (ii) private and public buildings; and (iii) district heating systems.
 However, further efforts are needed to adequately address these challenges.

 Increasing energy generation from renewable energy sources is key to decarbonising the Polish economy and to achieving climate neutrality.
 Although RES account for a small share of the energy mix, national and EU support for photovoltaic (PV) installations has resulted in Poland becoming one of the fastest growing PV markets in the EU, with installed capacity reaching 11 GW.
-In 2022, Poland installed 4.9 GW of solar capacity, equivalent to 12% of the EU's total newly installed capacity that year.
-The 2020 Offshore Wind Act outlines the framework for the development of offshore wind farms.
-On onshore wind energy, Poland has introduced a law to amend the minimum distance between onshore wind installations and residential buildings to 700 metres.
-Although the recent revision boosts investment in onshore wind capacity, the 700-metre-distance rule reduces the surface area available to build installations compared with the initially envisaged 500metre limit (see Annex 7).
-Accelerated investment in renewable hydrogen generation could enable the country to fast-track decarbonisation in the transport and industry Finally, further investment sectors. in biomethane could increase the security of energy supply and decrease dependence on fossil fuels.
+In 2022, Poland installed 4.9 GW of solar capacity, equivalent to 12% of the EU's total but only designates 50% of these revenues - the minimum percentage required by the ETS Directive - to climate and energy-related initiatives.
+Achieving carbon neutrality by 2050 will require a shift towards energy efficiency, a diffuse electrification of the economy, a significant deployment of RES and scaling up the manufacturing of clean technologies (34).